 - Your back is weaker when you are holding things a long way away from you, so at all times keep your baby or bags as close to you as possible.

 - Hold each stretch in a static position for 10-15 seconds, allowing the muscle to lengthen slowly.

 - Stretch only to the point of mild discomfort.
 If a stretch is painful, you are pushing too hard.

 - Avoid stretches to the point where numbness or a tingling sensation is felt.

 - Don’t rush through the stretching routine, take a few minutes out to relax and give your muscles a rest.

 Finally, when feeding, or carrying a baby on your hip, try to change position as much as possible.
 The longer you are in one position the more your muscles will fatigue, which can lead to a strain.
-Keeping in mind of all these little changes and ensuring them can make a big difference to your health.
+Keeping in mind of all these little changes and ensuring they can make a big difference to your health.

-Below listed are my top three stretches for new mum.
+Below listed are my top three stretches for a new mum.
 New dads can give it a try too!